 The initiative behind the foundation of the team is to cement innovation at the heart of all that GeoSLAM does, allowing us to expand our R&D capabilities, to keep delivering industry-leading products and to fortify our place at the cutting edge of global SLAM development.

-With intellectual property for the SLAM assigned from CSIRO to GeoSLAM, we now have full ownership and control of the technology.
 The last seven years have been quite a journey for GeoSLAM and with our latest significant funding investment, we are well on our way to achieving our global growth plans.

 How do I find out more?